Women's Pro Baseball League: History

-Organization
+Organization and ownership

-The Women's Pro Baseball League is owned by its co-founders Justine Siegal and Keith Stein.
-Assia Grazioli-Venier serves as the league's chair.
-The league has no association with Major League Baseball, a decision made to preserve both its independence and its women-led organizational structure.
-A seven-member advisory board deliberates with Siegal and Stein on decisions regarding the league.
-It currently consists of Laura Gentile, Kate Childs Graham, Leslie Heaphy, Nona Lee, Digit Murphy, Ayami Sato, and Kat Williams.
+The WPBL is owned by co-founders Justine Siegal and Keith Stein.
+Jeffrey Gardner is the league's director of baseball operations.Assia Grazioli-Venier served as the league's chair when it launched and is an investor.
+The league has no association with Major League Baseball, though MLB commissioner Rob Manfred provided a video message for the league's draft.
+A seven-member advisory board deliberates with Siegal and Stein on league decisions.
+It initially consisted of Laura Gentile, Kate Childs Graham, Leslie Heaphy, Nona Lee, Digit Murphy, Ayami Sato, and Kat Williams.
+In 2026, a lawsuit filed by a board member Mina Kim stated the league's board of directors consisted of Stein, Mark Prosterman, Andreas Kloppenborg, Tamara Holmes, and Kara Roll.

 Former Peoria Redwings pitcher Maybelle Blair also serves as its honorary chair.
 U.S. national team captain Alex Hugo leads the league's player development and recruiting efforts.
+Dave Stewart is also an advisor.